Air Corporate

 Step 2: Choose your account type

 Decide whether you need a traditional bank, virtual bank, or fintech account, or a combination.
-Match the institution to your business profile: transaction volume, currencies, whether you need lending or trade finance, and whether an in-person visit is feasible.
+Match the institution to your business profile: transaction volume, currencies needed, whether you need lending or trade finance, and whether an in-person visit is feasible.

 3